pi-star-2025/pi_star/Math + Physics/misc/saturn.md

 Technically, our path back to the star is about turning the wrinkles to rings.

 It is about creating permanent backups, and the wrinkles are 8D flaws.
 Which is a kind of intelligence.
-It is commong at the 6D level.
+It is common at the 6D level.